RoliSoft/WSL-Distribution-Switcher/README.md

 ## Troubleshooting

-* __get.py returns "Failed to fetch official-images info for $argument."__

-Only official images are supported at this time.
-These have "_" as their vendor in the URL on the Docker Hub.

-You can also check out the list of available images here: https://github.com/docker-library/official-images/tree/master/library

-* __get.py returns "Failed to find a suitable rootfs specification in Dockerfile."__
+* __get-source.py returns "Failed to find a suitable rootfs specification in Dockerfile."__

 The `Dockerfile` has no `ADD archive.tar /` directive.
 All suitable Linux distributions are packaged similarly and added into root with this directive.
 Its absence may mean you are trying to download an application based on an OS instead, or the `Dockerfile` for the operating system is a bit more complex than just "add these files".

 `FROM` directives are not currently processed.
+Try downloading the image with `get-prebuilt.py`.

 * __install.py returns an error after "Beginning extraction..."__